- Home /

 How we reach decisions

-We have a duty to resolve complaints based on what we think is fair and reasonable in all circumstances of the case.
+We have a duty to resolve complaints based on what we think is fair and reasonable in all the circumstances of the case.

 We were set up as an informal and free alternative to the courts.
 To use our service, you don't need to make your case in person.
 And there’s no “cross-examination”, where both sides ask each other questions.